frankmcsherry/columnar/README.md

 }
 ```

 Each of the three cases above have their own implementations, and that is really all there is to the code.
+Let's take a look at each of them now.

 ### uint and base types ###